U.S. Senate candidate Jason Lewis warns against calls to 'defund' Minneapolis police

 Lewis, a former talk show host, served a single term in the U.S. House from Minnesota's suburban Second Congressional District before he was defeated for re-election in 2018 by Democrat Angie Craig.

-The burned-out hulk of the Minneapolis police station served as a pointed reminder of the rioting and social unrest that followed Floyd’s death on Memorial Day.
+The burned-out hulk of the Minneapolis police station served as a pointed reminder of the rioting and unrest that followed Floyd's death on May 25.

 Efforts to pass police reform measures in the Minnesota Legislature broke down across party lines last week, with Republicans and Democrats trading blame for their inability to come to any agreements.
 A reform package proposed by DFL lawmakers would have added more officer training, boosted community-led alternatives to policing and raised the threshold for using deadly force.
 The Republicans' response would have matched some of the DFL initiatives, including raising training standards and requiring officers to intervene when colleagues use excessive force.

-The City Council also agreed unanimously to ban choke holds and neck restraints by police officers and to try to stop another officer from using improper force.
+The council also agreed unanimously to ban chokeholds and neck restraints by police officers and mandate officers to try to stop other officers from using improper force.

 Despite partisan differences, a group of GOP state lawmakers called Monday for a U.S. Justice Department civil rights investigation into the Minneapolis Police Department.
 The request is being made by state Sens.
 Scott Newman, R-Hutchinson, David Senjem, R-Rochester, and Bill Ingebrigtsen, R-Alexandria.